-- 1. Log in to the command line using the following credentials:

-- User name: stornext

-- Password: <stornext user account password>

-- 2. Enter sudo rootsh to gain root user access. - 3.
+- 1. Log in to the command line using the following credentials: - User name: stornext - Password: <stornext user account password> - Note: "password" is the default password for the stornext user account.
+If the password has been changed, use the current password.
+Beginning with StorNext 7.0.2, you must change the default password for the stornext user account.
+As of StorNext 7.0.2, the first time you log in, you will be prompted to change the password to a different one. - 2.
+Enter sudo rootsh to gain root user access. - 3.
 Enter the password for the stornext user account again.